How to Deal With Sexual Harassment in the Workplace

 In order for actions to meet the conditions required for sexual harassment, they need to meet the following criteria.

 - The victim has to be offended.
 So, even in the last example, if Jane thinks it’s funny and isn’t at all offended, it’s not sexual harassment.
 However, in the first example, Jane isn't necessarily the only victim.
-If Stephanie overhears the remark and is offended, she can be considered a victim.
+If Stephanie overhears the remark and is offended, she can also be considered a victim.
 When assessing whether a situation or remark is sexual harassment, the key question is to ask whether the sexual remark or action is “unwelcome.”

 - The remark or action has to be offensive to a reasonable person.
 In the first situation, a compliment, the remark needs to meet the reasonable person standard.
 Lots of questions would come up in this situation.
 What was their relationship like normally?
 How was the compliment given?
 Would a person observing from the outside think the compliment was creepy or normal human interaction?
 The decision about sexual harassment is not always cut and dried.